huanmyu/english-go/documents/words.md

 >The public folder contains the HTML file so you can tweak it, for example, to set the page title.

 >However there is an escape hatch that you can use to add an asset outside of the module system.

+>A wiki consists of a series of interconnected pages, each of which has a title and a body (the page content).